MayankMishra4998/JavaScript-LeetCode/README.md

 Given an integer array arr and a mapping function fn, return a new array with a transformation applied to each element.

-# Mid LKevel Type's Question's
+# Mid Level Type's Question's

 # Qus 9 :-